Hello darling, I just wanted to check in on you and find out how you’re really doing.

 Mental Health at Home

 I struggled with mental health for years without it being addressed even though I exhibited clear signs of severe anxiety, OCD (Obsessive Compulsive Order) and other mental issues that were lurking under the service.
 I felt that even though I brought my feelings to my family, it was constantly dismissed and I was often told that mental health is a ‘white person thing’.
-Hearing this from my supportive system at the time was one of the most difficult things to hear because I had no way of dealing with it at the time and I felt so alone, wait, scratch that, I felt like I was going crazy because I had no idea why my brain and body felt the way it did and I had no one to educate me, so I was forced to educated myself.
+Hearing this from my supportive system at the time was one of the most difficult things to hear because I had no way of dealing with it at the time and I felt so alone, wait, scratch that, I felt like I was going crazy because I had no idea why my brain and body felt the way it did and I had no one to educate me, so I was forced to educate myself.